-Step 3 - Assembling the Seat Back and Back Legs
+Step 3 - Assemble the Seat Back and Back Legs

 Put the seat aside for a moment and gather the boards you cut for the supports and legs.

 You will be repeating Step 2 with several differences.
-Arrange 2 of the 2x4-inch 3-foot boards side by side, but not touching.
+Arrange two of the 2x4-inch 3-foot boards side by side, but not touching.

 Have one of the 4-foot boards flush along the edge of the 4x6 boards.
 Mark the board and drill pilot holes, then screw together.

-Step 4 - The Front Legs and Finishing
+Step 4 - Add Front Legs and Finish

 You will be starting at the end of Step 3 by measuring 18 inches from the opposite end of each of the 4-foot long cedar boards.
 Place an "L"-shape bracket on each board.